THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Now for the Let The Magic Begin dessert menu.
 We both chose the Kahlua Creme Brulee.
 It was pretty average for a creme brulee.
 I am not sure that I liked the Kahlua flavor.
 The Cinnamon Shortbread Cookies were not great.
 I feared I may break a tooth as they were so hard!

 The Animators Palate rotational dining was a great way to start the cruise.
-The food was really good, apart from the dessert, and I was so full I didn’t really mind about that.
+The food was really good, apart from the desert, and I was so full I didn’t really mind about that.

 The food service was very efficient.
 Not rushed but just at the right pace.
 We were finished at 9.30.
 Sometimes the first day takes a while longer than that so I was surprised when I saw the time.